Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Mesoscopic model for the photo-switchable liquid crystralline brush

-The angular hole burning effect, discussed in section \ref{I}, can be modelled either explicitly, via kinetic equations for the fractions of the $t$ and $c$ chromophores \cite{Ilnytskyi2015,Ilnytskyi2019}, or implicitly, via effective field, that reorients the $t$ chromophores prefferably perpendicularly to the polarization vector of incident light \cite{Ilnytskyi2006,Ilnytskyi2011,Ilnytskyi2016b}.
-As was shown in Ref.~\cite{Ilnytskyi2015}, explicit modelling leads to a statistical effect of reorientation of the $t$ chromophores, and this effect can be mapped onto the effective field with the strength, dependent on the photoisomerization rates that appear in respective kinetic equations.
-Here we choose the simpler approach of two, the implicit modelling of the angular hole burning effect, by introducing the effective field via respective energy term
+The angular hole burning effect, discussed in section \ref{I}, can be modelled either explicitly, via kinetic equations for the fractions of the $t$ and $c$ chromophores \cite{Ilnytskyi2015,Ilnytskyi2019}, or implicitly, via effective field that reorients the $t$ chromophores prefferably perpendicularly to the polarization vector of the incident light \cite{Ilnytskyi2006,Ilnytskyi2011,Ilnytskyi2016b}.
+As was shown in \cite{Ilnytskyi2015}, explicit modelling leads to a statistical effect of reorientation of the $t$ chromophores, and this effect can be mapped onto the effective field with the strength dependent on the photoisomerization rates that appear in respective kinetic equations.
+Here, we choose the simpler approach of two, the implicit modelling of the angular hole burning effect, by introducing the effective field via respective energy term

-where $F>0$ is the effective field strength, $n_t$ is the number of the $t$ chromophores at given time instance, and unit vectors $\vhat{e}_i$ and $\vhat{p}$ provide the orientation of $i$th $t$ chromophore and of the polarization vector, respectively.
+where $F>0$ is the effective field strength, $n_t$ is the number of the $t$ chromophores at a given time instance, and unit vectors $\vhat{e}_i$ and $\vhat{p}$ provide the orientation of $i$th $t$ chromophore and of the polarization vector, respectively.

-The chromophore is assumed to photoisomerise into the $c$ state under ultraviolet (UV) light and to undergo a reverse photoisomerisation to the $t$ state under visible (Vis) one, following properties of $NO_2$ substituted azobenzenes \cite{Natansohn1995}.
-To simplify description, we consider two limit cases: (i) UV light: all chromophores are in the $c$ state, and (ii) Vis light: all chromophores are in the $t$ state.
-Simulation box is of a cuboid shape with the following dimensions: $L_x=L_y=100\mathrm{\AA}$ and $L_z=130\mathrm{\AA}$ with the periodic boundary conditions applied along the $OX$ and $OY$ axes and with elastic reflective walls at both the $z=0$ and $z=L_z$ planes.
-Polymer molecules are grafted to the bottom plane, $z=0$, with the reduced grafting density $\rho'_{g}=N_{br}\sigma_p^2/(L_xL_y)$, expressed via $N_{br}$, the interval of $N_{br}=1-64$ is considered.
+The chromophore is assumed to photoisomerise into the $c$ state under ultraviolet (UV) light and to undergo a reverse photoisomerisation to the $t$ state under visible (Vis) one, following the properties of NO$_2$ substituted azobenzenes \cite{Natansohn1995}.
+To simplify the description, we consider two limit cases: (i) UV light: all chromophores are in the $c$ state, and (ii) Vis light: all chromophores are in the $t$ state.
+Simulation box is of a cuboid shape with the following dimensions: $L_x=L_y=100$~{\AA} and $L_z=130$~{\AA} with the periodic boundary conditions applied along the $OX$ and $OY$ axes and with elastic reflective walls at both the $z=0$ and $z=L_z$ planes mimicking a substrate.
+Polymer molecules are grafted to the bottom plane, $z=0$, with the reduced grafting density $\rho'_{g}=N_\text{br}\sigma_p^2/(L_xL_y)$, expressed via $N_\text{br}$, the interval of $N_\text{br}=1-64$ is considered.
 Maximum reduced grafting density is, therefore, equal to $0.135$.
-Simulation box interior is filled by a solvent to keep the total density of about $0.5\mathrm{g}/\mathrm{cm}^3$.
-Computer simulation is performed by molecular dynamics in the $NVT$ ensemble with the time step of $20\mathrm {fs}$.
+Simulation box interior is filled with a solvent to keep the total density of about 0.5~$\mathrm{g}/\mathrm{cm}^3$.